Public sector finances, UK: August 2025

 Nôl i'r tabl cynnwys

-This was £0.7 billion more borrowing than in May 2024 and £0.6 billion more than the £17.1 billion forecast by the Office for Budget Responsibility in March 2025.
+This was £3.5 billion more than in August 2024 and £5.5 billion more than the £12.5 billion forecast in March 2025 by the Office for Budget Responsibility (OBR).

-Public sector net borrowing is the sum of the current budget deficit and the public sector's net (capital) investment.
+Public sector net borrowing is the sum of its current budget deficit and its net investment.

 The current budget, which is usually in deficit, can be considered as borrowing to fund day-to-day public sector activities.
-This is the difference between its current receipts and current expenditure, while taking account of capital consumption (depreciation).
+This is the difference between its current receipts from taxes and other sources and its current expenditure on running public services, grants and administration.

 A breakdown of net borrowing by subsector and a summary of central government receipts and expenditure data are presented in Tables 1 to 3 in our Public sector finances summary tables: Appendix M dataset.